Metronode’s Perth DC to land subsea cable linking Asia

 David Yuile Metronode CEO says the new subsea cable, to be completed in early 2019, was great news for the local WA economy and Australia, providing world-class access to South-East Asia.

-“We are delighted the cable will land at Metronode’s Shenton Park data centre, which confirms its premier location in Perth and our decision to further expand facilities to accommodate the expected growth from cloud, Government and enterprise customers,” Yuile says.
+“We are delighted the cable will land at Metronode’s Shenton Park data center, which confirms its premier location in Perth and our decision to further expand facilities to accommodate the expected growth from cloud, Government and enterprise customers,” Yuile says.

 “It will also provide an unparalleled opportunity for clients in Metronode’s facility to connect and do business with South-East Asia.”